While there has been significant progress for the LGBTQ+ movement in recent years, there is still some stigma attached to trans dating.

 What to Consider while dating a Trans Person

-Dating a trans person can be as rewarding and as frustrating as dating anyone else.
+Being transamorous and dating a trans person can be as rewarding and as frustrating as dating anyone else.

 Transsexual people want to be treated as the gender they identify with whereas transgender people might want not want to be labelled as one of the two genders and rather as non-binary, and that’s the best place to start.